 CLASSES AND SKILLS

 You can create an Acolyte, Knight, Mage, Primalist, or Rogue.
-Each of these base classes can choose between two mastery classes.
-For example, the Acolyte can become either a Necromancer or a Warlock.
+Each of these base classes can choose between three mastery classes.
+For example, the Acolyte can become either a Necromancer, a Lich, or a Warlock.

-For more information, including an overview of all ten mastery classes, please see our classes page.
+For more information, including an overview of all 15 mastery classes, please see our classes page.

 Yes, that is the current plan.
 We recognize that players often enjoy customizing their character’s visual appearance, however as an indie team we need to be discerning about how we spend our budget.
 Our team are veterans of APRGs such as Path of Exile, and we know from experience that once a character is fully-geared or covered in MTX, the underlying character’s hair colour or nose shape would make little difference.